 We like to use this Subitizing Coconuts activity as a grab-and-color math center!
 Simply include a basket or grab bag with crayons for an easy-prep subitizing activity.

 This printable includes 2 subitizing pages for numbers 1-10 and 11-20.

 Mouse and Cookie Match

-We also like to use these matching cards for a game of pull and match.
+We also like to use these matching cards for a game of Pull and Match.
 In pairs, children split the mouse cards in half and each gets their own stack of 10 cards.
-They then place all the subitizing cookie cards in a basket and take turns pulling cards one at at time to count them and find their subitizing cookie card that matches one of their mouse number cards!
+They then place all the cookie cards in a basket and take turns pulling one at a time to find the subitizing cookie card that matches one of their mouse number cards!

 Everybody loves a game of BINGO!
-These Subitzing Bingo cards are perfect for a whole class activity, small groups or even centers for a pair of students.
+These Subitizing Bingo cards are perfect for a whole class activity, small groups, or even centers for a pair of students.

 This set comes with 12 BINGO cards that have numbers 1-12 represented.

 Use fun manipulatives as the placeholders or a sweet treat to make it extra fun.
 Winners get to eat their treats!

 Build fine motor and subitizing skills at the same time with these Subitizing Clip Cards!